-Students who are eligible for need-based financial aid receive notification of their award via a financial aid award letter (newly admitted applicants) or via electronic format (SIMON), which lists the assistance offered.
 Subsequent adjustments to the award may be made at any time based on additional information.
-Students are notified by e-mail when an adjustment occurs and are directed to review their updated award on SIMON.
-A student may decline all or a portion of the award(s) by submitting a signed, written statement to the Office of Financial Aid.
+Students are notified by e-mail when an adjustment occurs and are directed to review their updated award on the WesCheck or SIMON portals.
+A student may decline all or a portion of the award(s) by submitting a signed, written statement to the Financial Aid Office.

-The Award Letter consists of four parts:
+The financial aid award letter consists of four parts:

-- 1. The student's cost of attendance, which itemizes the cost of attending for the period of the award (usually a full academic year of two semesters). - 2.
-A display of the family contribution (total resources), the calculated amount that the family is expected to contribute toward educational expenses. - 3.
-A listing of the amounts and types of aid for which the student is eligible. - 4.
-Instructions for submitting follow-up documents so that funds may be credited to the student's account.
+- 1. The student's cost of attendance, which itemizes the cost of attending for the period of the award (usually a full academic year of two semesters). - A display of the family contribution (total resources), the calculated amount that the family is expected to contribute toward educational expenses. - 3.
+A listing of the amounts and types of aid for which the student is eligible. - Instructions for submitting follow-up documents so that funds may be credited to the student's account.